Note

 Retardation Effects#

-Thermal retardation factor of 2.0 effectively doubles residence times:
+Thermal retardation factor of 2.0 effectively doubles residence times, which must be considered in heat transport applications.

-• Use infiltration to extraction analysis for spill response planning
+• Infiltration to extraction: Use for contaminant arrival time predictions and spill response planning

-• Use extraction to infiltration analysis for source identification
+• Extraction to infiltration: Use for source identification and age dating

 Key Takeaways#